discourse/message_bus/README.md

 Setting|Default|Info
 ----|---|---|
-enableLongPolling|true|Allow long-polling (provided it is enable by the server) callbackInterval|15000|Safeguard to ensure background polling does not exceed this interval (in milliseconds) backgroundCallbackInterval|60000|Interval to poll when long polling is disabled (either explicitly or due to browser being in background) minPollInterval|100|When polling requests succeed, this is the minimum amount of time to wait before making the next request. maxPollInterval|180000|If request to the server start failing, MessageBus will backoff, this is the upper limit of the backoff. alwaysLongPoll|false|For debugging you may want to disable the "is browser in background" check and always long-poll baseUrl|/|If message bus is mounted in a subdirectory of different domain, you may configure it to perform requests there ajax|$.ajax or XMLHttpRequest|MessageBus will first attempt to use jQuery and then fallback to a plain XMLHttpRequest version that's contained in the `message-bus-ajax.js` file. `message-bus-ajax.js` must be loaded after `message-bus.js` for it to be used. headers|{}|Extra headers to be include with request.
-Properties and values of object must be valid values for HTTP Headers, i.e. no spaces and control characters. minHiddenPollInterval|1500|Time to wait between poll requests performed by background or hidden tabs and windows, shared state via localStorage enableChunkedEncoding|true|Allow streaming of message bus data over the HTTP channel
+enableLongPolling|true|Allow long-polling (provided it is enabled by the server) callbackInterval|15000|Safeguard to ensure background polling does not exceed this interval (in milliseconds) backgroundCallbackInterval|60000|Interval to poll when long polling is disabled (either explicitly or due to browser being in background) minPollInterval|100|When polling requests succeed, this is the minimum amount of time to wait before making the next request. maxPollInterval|180000|If request to the server start failing, MessageBus will backoff, this is the upper limit of the backoff. alwaysLongPoll|false|For debugging you may want to disable the "is browser in background" check and always long-poll baseUrl|/|If message bus is mounted at a sub-path or different domain, you may configure it to perform requests there ajax|$.ajax falling back to XMLHttpRequest|MessageBus will first attempt to use jQuery and then fallback to a plain XMLHttpRequest version that's contained in the `message-bus-ajax.js` file. `message-bus-ajax.js` must be loaded after `message-bus.js` for it to be used.
+You may override this option with a function that implements an ajax request by some other means headers|{}|Extra headers to be include with requests.
+Properties and values of object must be valid values for HTTP Headers, i.e. no spaces or control characters. minHiddenPollInterval|1500|Time to wait between poll requests performed by background or hidden tabs and windows, shared state via localStorage enableChunkedEncoding|true|Allows streaming of message bus data over the HTTP connection without closing the connection after each message.

-#### API
+#### Client API

-`MessageBus.diagnostics()` : Returns a log that may be used for diagnostics on the status of message bus

-`MessageBus.pause()` : Pause all MessageBus activity

-`MessageBus.resume()` : Resume MessageBus activity

-`MessageBus.stop()` : Stop all MessageBus activity

-`MessageBus.start()` : Must be called to startup the MessageBus poller
+`MessageBus.start()` : Starts up the MessageBus poller

-`MessageBus.status()` : Return status (started, paused, stopped)

-`MessageBus.subscribe(channel,func,lastId)` : Subscribe to a channel, optionally you may specify the id of the last message you received in the channel.
-The callback accepts three arguments: `func(payload, globalId, messageId)`.
-You may save globalId or messageId of received messages and use then at a later time when client needs to subscribe, receiving the backlog just after that Id.
+`MessageBus.subscribe(channel,func,lastId)` : Subscribes to a channel.
+You may optionally specify the id of the last message you received in the channel.
+The callback receives three arguments on message delivery: `func(payload, globalId, messageId)`.
+You may save globalId or messageId of received messages and use then at a later time when client needs to subscribe, receiving the backlog since that id.

-`MessageBus.unsubscribe(channel,func)` : Unsubscribe callback from a particular channel
+`MessageBus.unsubscribe(channel,func)` : Removes a subscription from a particular channel that was defined with a particular callback function (optional).

+`MessageBus.pause()` : Pauses all MessageBus activity

+`MessageBus.resume()` : Resumes MessageBus activity

+`MessageBus.stop()` : Stops all MessageBus activity

+`MessageBus.status()` : Returns status (started, paused, stopped)

 `MessageBus.noConflict()` : Removes MessageBus from the global namespace by replacing it with whatever was present before MessageBus was loaded.
 Returns a reference to the MessageBus object.

+`MessageBus.diagnostics()` : Returns a log that may be used for diagnostics on the status of message bus.

 ## Configuration

+message_bus can be configured to use one of several available storage backends, and each has its own configuration options.

 ### Redis

-You can configure redis setting in `config/initializers/message_bus.rb`, like
+message_bus supports using Redis as a storage backend, and you can configure message_bus to use redis in `config/initializers/message_bus.rb`, like so:

 ```ruby
 MessageBus.configure(backend: :redis, url: "redis://:p4ssw0rd@10.0.1.1:6380/15")
 ```

-The redis client message_bus uses is [redis-rb](https://github.com/redis/redis-rb), so you can visit it's repo to see what options you can configure.
+The redis client message_bus uses is [redis-rb](https://github.com/redis/redis-rb), so you can visit it's repo to see what other options you can pass besides a `url`.

 #### Data Retention